RezSat/NOVA/README.md

 # NOVA
-NOVA is a Artificial Intelligence Virtual Assistant/Digital Assistant Developed with Python.
-Ability of Doing many special Tasks.
+NOVA is a Virtual Assistant/Digital Assistant Developed with Python.
+Ability of Doing many tasks.
 This can run both Online and Offline

 #For Online : SpeechRecognition by Google